Bozsik József Stadion: History

 Near the present day stadium (at the site of the cemetery) the first own football ground of the club was built.
-Supporters gave KAC an estate for thar purpose at the end of Sárkány (Dragon) Street.
+An estate was donated to KAC at the end of Sárkány (Dragon) Street by its supporters.
 A fundraiser was initiated among local craftsmen and tradesmen and it was Ferenc Polacsek (hotel owner) and Ferenc Herbacsek (wood trader) who gave major financial contributions to build the sports complex.
 The inauguration of the Sárkány Street complex was in 1913, hence the name Dragon's Cave - given later by the visiting teams.

 On 18 November 1926, Kispest city voted to give 500 million Hungarian korona to modernize the Sárkány Street football grounds.
 In 1935 the wooden stands and the buildings burned down.
-József Molnár, the chairman, averted a crisis and built a bigger and more modern stadium.
+Under the leadership of Chairman József Molnár, a larger and more modern stadium was constructed.
 The new Kispest AC sports complex was inaugurated on 2 January 1938.
 The new arena is situated at the tram no. 42 terminal and it had a capacity of 8.000 (5.000 seats and 3.000 stands).
 A bath house was also established in the same site, but it is now closed.

 On 12 February 1939 a new football stadium was inaugurated with a capacity of 15.000.

 In 1945, right after the war, the people of Kispest started reconstruction works: the grass was regrown and the concrete roofs was mended.
-Training grounds were built in the area, reaching as far as the cemetery.
+Training grounds were expanded to cover a larger area adjacent to the cemetery.

 In 1955, the complex was rebuilt and extended; the team had to play all of its matches away.

 On 20 May 1967, the lights were inaugurated with a friendly match against Szombathelyi Haladás.
 The stadium had a capacity of 25.000.
 The team could train in grass and in clay.